Find Out About Additional Resources

-WIC Farmers’ Market Nutrition Program
+What is the WIC Farmers’ Market Nutrition Program?

 The Farmers’ Market Nutrition Plan (FMNP) is a subprogram of the WIC program.
 Those eligible to receive WIC vouchers can receive FMNP vouchers as well.
 These vouchers or coupons can be used at participating farmers’ markets and roadside food stands.
 This program further encourages the WIC program’s mission to provide women, infants and children with access to healthy and wholesome foods.
 The program supports local agriculture because these foods are fresh, nutritious and contain less preservatives compared to foods at chain grocery stores.